-- Children have the opportunity to meet their new class teacher and peers in the next classroom environment during 'transition' days in the summer term. - Photo books are used for children with additional needs who find transition difficult. - There is also an informal opportunity in the summer term where parents can meet their child's new class teacher. - Individual transition opportunities are available for children who may need more support/longer periods of transition/specialised transition etc. Your SENCo will talk to you about this if appropriate.
+- Children have the opportunity to meet their new class teacher and friends during 'transition' days in the summer term. - Photo books and social stories are used for children with additional needs who find transition difficult. - There is also an informal opportunity in the summer term where parents can meet their child's new class teacher. - Individual transition opportunities are available for children who may need more support/longer periods of transition/specialised transition etc. The SENCo will talk to you about this if appropriate.